-In essence, contact tracing is investigative work seeking the source or index case of an outbreak and methodically identifying all possible contacts of a positive case, interviewing them and ascertaining in granular detail all of their interactions, then contacting and assessing each possible contact and, depending on their risk of infection, having them placed in quarantine.
+In essence, contact tracing is investigative work seeking the source or index case of an outbreak and methodically identifying all possible contacts of a positive case, interviewing them and ascertaining, in granular detail, their interactions, then contacting and assessing each possible contact and, depending on their infection risk, having them placed in quarantine.

-To understand how the process works in Western Australia, Medical Forum spoke with the Clinical Lead of Public Health Operations for COVID-19 at the WA Department of Health, Dr Ben Scalley.
+To understand how the process works in WA, Medical Forum spoke with the Clinical Lead of Public Health Operations for COVID-19 at the WA Department of Health, Dr Ben Scalley.

-Every time a positive case of COVID-19 is identified, the contact tracing team at WA DoH is notified and the process of contact tracing begins Dr Scalley said.
+Every time a positive case of COVID-19 is identified, the contact tracing team at WA DoH is notified and the process of contact tracing begins.

-While COVID-19 has presented contact tracers with a novel disease to trace, the fundamental processes of tracking cases and contacts is the same as used elsewhere in public health and was used during the recent measles outbreak.
+While COVID-19 has presented contact tracers with a novel disease to trace, the fundamental processes of tracking cases and contacts is the same as used elsewhere in public health system and was used during last year’s measles outbreak.

-According to Dr Scalley, once a case of COVID-19 has been confirmed, his team looks at the movements of each case in details and the people they have been in contact with.
-These contacts may be the obvious contacts from the household, workplace and social contacts to the less obvious such as those from the use of shared facilities including bathrooms.
+According to Dr Scalley, once a case of COVID-19 is confirmed, the team looks at the movements of each case in detail and the people with whom they have been in contact.
+These contacts may be obvious – same household, workplace and social network – to the less obvious such as those from the use of shared facilities including bathrooms.

-Dr Scalley attributes success in flattening the curve to the population taking the disease seriously, which has made his team’s work all the more easier.
+Dr Scalley attributes success in flattening the curve here in WA to the population taking the disease seriously, which has made his team’s work all the easier.

 “The good thing is that people within the state have taken to the social distancing measures.
-People are taking quarantine seriously when they were asked to quarantine, when they came back from overseas, or when they are a close contact of a confirmed case.
+People have taken quarantine seriously when they return from overseas, they have removed themselves and self-isolated if they have not been feeling well, or when they were found to be a close contact of a confirmed case.

-Although the state has had relatively few cases, each investigation can take days, especially if people were unaware they were infectious or did not quarantine.
+Dr Sculley said each investigation, typically, can take days, especially if people were unaware they were infectious or did not quarantine.